 Researchers continue to investigate the possible relationship between vasectomy and prostate cancer.
 The majority of studies conducted thus far have upheld the conclusions made at the 1993 NICHD conference.
 Although a few studies have reported a link between vasectomy and prostate cancer, it is possible that other factors, including chance, may be responsible for the association suggested in these studies.8

 Since 1993, researchers have been keen to avoid the mistakes made by Giovannucci.
 Very few studies now rely on unchecked questionnaire data.
 Many of the more recent studies are done by selecting patients on the grounds of one or more factors are verifiable by medical records.
 Also, detection bias is something researchers are keen not to repeat.
-It’s always possible that detection bias exists in all studies, but researchers are aware of the problem and design studies so that the effects are minimised.
+It’s always possible that detection bias exists in all studies, but researchers are aware of the problem and design studies so that the effects are minimized.

 There have been quite a lot of well designed, large studies that categorically refute the findings of Giovannucci.
 I’m going to mention just two.
 Firstly, a study published in 2002 that looked at 585 prostate biopsies of men with and without vasectomy9.
 It concluded that “We found no increase in prostate cancer incidence or severity in patients referred for prostate biopsy who had undergone prior vasectomy.
 In fact, prostate cancer was less common with fewer poor prognostic indicators in patients with previous vasectomy.
 These findings may be secondary to either selection bias, as patients with a vasectomy may seek more routine medical care, or a greater tendency of primary providers to refer these patients for evaluation.”